Contents of Video

-If you have been charged with theft of goods in Baton Rouge, Mr. Barkemeyer may be able to help you even though you think you have a bad case.
+If you have been charged with theft of goods in Louisiana, Mr. Barkemeyer may be able to help you even though you think you have a bad case.
 He knows how to successfully mitigate the case to get the best possible result.

 Theft of a firearm is the misappropriation or taking of a firearm which belongs to another, either without the consent of the other to the misappropriation or taking or by means of fraudulent conduct, practices, or representations.
 An intent to deprive the other permanently of the firearm is essential.